cloudify-cosmo/docs.getcloudify.org/content/cli/users.md

 `USERNAME` is the username of the user

-the system-wide role of a user represents whether the user is a system admin on the manager, or not.
+The system-wide role defines the user as a 'sys-admin' (admin user) or 'default' (non-admin user).
 To give the user sys-admin permissions, set this role to 'sys_admin'.
-Otherwise, the user should have the system-wide role 'default', which indicates that the user needs to be explicitly assigned to tenants to access their resources,
+Otherwise, the user has the system-wide role 'default'.
+A 'default' user must be explicitly assigned to tenants in order to perform actions and access resources.<br>

 #### Optional flags